Our impact

 SDG 4: Quality education

 Books transform learning.
-They help teachers teach and bring students closer to their lessons.
-They lift the quality of education forever.
+They help teachers teach and bring lessons to life.
 That’s why we work with our partners to create and support school libraries.
-Since 2017, we’ve established 530 brand new libraries.
+Since 2017, we’ve established 1,554 brand new libraries.

 By helping to improve education, we also help people to break the cycle of poverty – that’s SDG 1 – and reduce inequality – SDG 10.